Turingraph/Calcite/frontend/src/README.md

 # Folder structure

 This folder contains
-1.	`src/`
+1.	`app/`
--	Purpose : Contains our code that is used by the user directly.
+-	Purpose : Contains our code that is used as the web app page.
 2.	`test/`
--	Purpose : Check if `src/` works as expected.
+-	Purpose : Check if `ui/` and `app/` works as expected.
-3.	`tutorial/`
+3.	`ui/`
--	Purpose : Contains additional coding example and documentation to understand how React and Typescript works better.
+-	Purpose : Contains only reusable `ui/` components that is computed on the Browser instead of Server.

+We might add `backend/` which is Next JS based backend in the future, depending if Next JS is suitable for our project.